 I went to one circus with my parents.
 Friday was shopping day and there was often street stalls in the main street of Bridgetown.

 My grandmother had a house maid.
-Her role was to clean the house who came several days a week.
+Her role was to clean the house and came several days a week.

 The family had one car that was shared between the grandparents and my parents.
 Our car was completely enclosed where as our neighbors had canvas covered cars which weren’t completely enclosed with perplex windows.